Japanese Snake Tattoo

 The hebi (Japanese word for snake) is as popular in Irezumi (tattooing) in Japan as it is anywhere else.

-Though Japanese people are obviously aware of the venomous potential in some snakes, they have not traditionally depicted the slithering creatures in a negative light.
+Though Japanese people are obviously aware of the venomous potential in some snakes, they have traditionally depicted the slithering creatures in a positive light.

-While some ideologies seem to be concerned with labeling things as “good” or “bad,” Japanese mythology is more complicated than that.
+While some ideologies seem to be concerned with labeling things as “good” or “bad,” Japanese tattoo culture is more complicated than that.